Information for Landlords and Tenants

 The Office of Consumer Protection (OCP) assists both tenants and landlords in Howard County who have questions or problems involving rental housing, including:

-- Providing information on Maryland laws that govern lease provisions, security deposits, habitability and evictions;
+- Providing information on Maryland laws that govern lease provisions, security deposits, and evictions;

-- Filing a complaint if a tenant believes a landlord has violated landlord-tenant laws.
+- Handling disputes where a tenant believes a landlord has violated landlord-tenant laws.
 OCP helps tenants understand their rights, try to resolve the dispute through mediation and, take action to address unfair or deceptive practices;

 - Assisting landlords and prospective landlords to comply with landlord-tenant laws and be successful in their rental businesses.